-Teaching approaches for each course vary in accordance with the nature of the unit.
-You are expected to be interactively involved in class discussions, and analytical practices.
-Literature and Linguistics units focus the development of different ways of thinking: historical, analytical, critical and theoretic.
-Similarly, a range of translation units are of practical and theoretical nature You are trained to enhance interpersonal, professional and presentational skills through in-class activities and a range of assessment types.
-Included in the course are opportunities for learning a second foreign language of choice promote your to communicative and professional skills.
+Teaching approaches for each unit vary in accordance with the nature of the unit.
+You are expected to be interactively involved in class discussions. analytical practices.
+Literature and Linguistics units focus the on development of different wavs of thinking: historical, analytical, critical and theoretic.
+Similarly, a range of translation units are of practical and theoretical nature You are trained to enhance your interpersonal, professional and presentational skills management practices through in-class activities and a range of assessment types.
+Included in the course are opportunities for learning a second foreign language of your choice to promote your communicative and professional skills.